 - Create processes for handling security intelligence and situational awareness.

 - Individualize your security process for your company’s specific operations and requirements.

-Your company is not alone if it has not addressed the prevention of cyber damage and has not formalized a response to an active threat.
+Your company is not alone if it has not addressed the prevention of cybercrime damage and has not formalized an incident response to an active threat.
 Addressing these three prongs can begin by bringing operations and security together for quarterly meetings, taking the first step to communicate risks and threats in a reliable way and creating a framework on which to build a security process.

 IT Security Policies and Employee Training

 The most important threat protection is employee training and education.
 Ransomware, viruses and malware are often transported by routine activities such as opening email and clicking on links, “drive-by” loading of malicious software from infected websites and carrying infected USB drives to use in the building.
 Information security policies guide the company’s response to detected risks and active attacks, providing steps to take much like a disaster response handbook.
 Experienced IT professionals can provide guidance in creating the policies based on the company’s size, line of business and other factors which determine the degree of risk.

 Information Security Protections for Web, Data and Email Vectors